johngallagher/modular_cms_cli/index.md

 blocks:
     - type: MarketingHeroCoverImageWithCtas
       hide_from_nav: true
-      heading: Understand your Rails app **in production**
+      heading: Understand your Rails Legacy App
-      subheading: Stop guessing and understand what your Rails app is **actually doing** in production.
+      subheading: Stop guessing and understand what your Rails app
       left:
         heading: 3 February 2025
         subheading: 6 Weeks Workshop.
 Hands On And Practical.
 No DevOps Experience Needed.
 Less Than 4 Hours A Week.
 Designed For Seniors And Leads.
 Solo Or Team Workshops.